Fladbury: Events and activities

-Fladbury Walkabout was first established in 1970 as a flower festival and since then has run every year except 1972 and during Covid, when 2020 and 2021 were years without a Walkabout.
+Fladbury Walkabout was first established in 1970 as a flower festival and since then has run every year except 1972 and during the Covid pandemic, when 2020 and 2021 were years without a Walkabout.
 The original objective was to raise funds for the church, and to bring the community together in a village event.
 Walkabout is now an Open Gardens and Flower Festival, which runs on the first weekend of July each year (4 and 5 July in 2026).
 The event normally includes market stalls, live music, classic cars, children's activities, boat trips and refreshments, dog show, together with a Fun Run on the following Sunday.